US braces for dangerous blast of cold, wind and snow

 Several inches of snow were expected from Chicago through the Great Lakes region by Friday.
 Snow also was forecast in the lower Midwest.
 With the storm approaching, Delta, American, United and Southwest airlines said they were waiving change fees for people traveling through affected airports.

-The National Weather Service predicted wind-chill levels in Montana that could approach 60 degrees below zero (minus 51 Celsius) by Thursday morning.
+The National Weather Service predicted wind-chill levels in Montana that could approach 60 degrees below zero by Thursday morning.
 Almost impossibly, the forecast was even worse for parts of Wyoming.
-The 1,500-resident town of Lusk could see wind chills of 70 degrees below zero (minus 57 Celsius.)
+The 1,500-resident town of Lusk could see wind chills of 70 degrees below zero.

 “Please take precautions: Check on elderly/vulnerable, protect pets, shelter livestock, cover exposed skin!” the local branch of the National Weather Service said on Twitter.

-Karina Jones’ family raises about 400 head of cattle in north-central Nebraska near Broken Bow, where wind chills as low as 50 below zero (minus 46 Celsius) are expected Thursday and Friday mornings.
+Karina Jones’ family raises about 400 head of cattle in north-central Nebraska near Broken Bow, where wind chills as low as 50 below zero are expected Thursday and Friday mornings.
 She said Nebraska cattle ranchers are “a hearty bunch,” but the bitter cold is rough.

 Ranchers “lie awake at night praying that you did everything you could for your livestock," Jones said.

-In Kansas, where up to 4 inches of snow is expected to accompany wind chills dipping to 40 degrees below zero (minus 40 Celsius), Shawn Tiffany runs three feedlots with about 35,000 cattle combined.
+In Kansas, where up to 4 inches of snow is expected to accompany wind chills dipping to 40 degrees below zero, Shawn Tiffany runs three feedlots with about 35,000 cattle combined.
 He’s worried about keeping 40 employees safe and warm.

 “Every conversation I’ve had for the last four days has consisted of ‘Are you prepared and are you ready?’
 Everybody is taking it very seriously,” Tiffany said.